Old rustic wooden door painted green

 MOTH BOOKS publishes outstanding fiction and non fiction with a strong emphasis on women’s voices.
 Founded in London in 2023, we cross borders and make connections, particularly with Europe.

-The imprint's first book is Monique Charlesworth’s candid and witty memoir Mother Country: a story of love and lies, which was shortlisted for the TLS Ackerley Prize 2024.
+The imprint's first book was Monique Charlesworth’s candid and witty memoir Mother Country: a story of love and lies, one of three shortlisted for the TLS Ackerley Prize 2024.

 Moth Books has also published a paperback edition of Monique’s acclaimed novel, The Children’s War, with a new ending.

-In 2025 Moth Books will publish two magnificent novels of family and conflict in the heart of Europe: Blurred by Iris Wolff and Worlds Apart by Julia Franck.
-We shall also be publishing the outstanding new novel Clearings by Iris Wolff, a best-seller in Germany.
+Moth Books will soon publish another magnificent novel of family and conflict in the heart of Europe: Worlds Apart by Julia Franck.

 • Black and white photography showing a mother with two children walking down the street hand in hand